Vicodin ® is a combination of Hydrocodone and Acetaminophen. Hydrocodone belongs to a group of drugs called narcotic pain relievers.

 - involuntary leg movements

 Overdosing on Vicodin or other opiates can be fatal.
 Kicking an addiction to opiates can be difficult.
 Many users delay treatment because of a fear of withdrawal.
 Numerous treatment options are available on an in-patient or out-patient basis.
 They include hospital-based detoxification, rehabilitation, faith or therapy-based programs and rapid drug detox.
-Waismann Method offers opiate treatment for Vicodin addiction through rapid detox.
+Waismann Method offers opiate treatment for Vicodin addiction through medical detox and anesthesia rapid detox.

 We are here to help.